CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 The above has few, but solid offerings.
 Why is this better?

-In the first website we try to show the distinction in meaning:
+In the first website, we try to show the distinction in meaning:

 "Things we have no problem with" to translate "Our facilities."
 In this context search tool *facilidades* does not appear at all: